How to avoid keyless car theft

 Richard Billyeald advises owners to investigate whether it’s possible to switch their key’s signal off, as some offer this function – though it’s not always obvious, requiring a double button press or a combination of pushes on the key.
 Check your manual to find out if your key has this function, or ask your dealer if it the system can be disabled.

 Tracker told Auto Express that vehicles fitted with its tech have a 96 per cent recovery rate when stolen.
-The odds reduce to 50 per cent for those without.
-Meaning a car tracking device is a excellent way to help ensure should the worst happen, your can is recovered.
+The odds reduce to 50 per cent for those without, meaning a car tracking device is a excellent way to help ensure that, should the worst happen, your car is recovered.

 Consider purchasing a Faraday pouch to keep your car key in.
 These pouches contain signal-blocking materials that stop your key transmitting its code, preventing crooks from being able to detect and amplify the signal.

 But a Thatcham spokesman told us owners should be cautious about these bags, saying: “We have tested a few of the pouches and the ones we’ve assessed have worked, but we can’t guarantee they all will.
 Some pouches have two pockets, for example, only one of which will block signals, while there are so many on the market it’s simply not possible for us to test them all.”

 Thatcham’s Richard Billyeald said owners should, therefore, test whether a pouch they’ve purchased works by putting the key in it and ensuring the car doesn’t unlock when they stand next to it.
 He added, however, that “keyless entry is a convenience feature, so pouches and the like arguably remove the convenience such systems are designed to offer.”

 Other steps you can take to keep your car safe include checking if there are any software updates for the car itself and remaining vigilant for unusual activity in your area.